(1947 – 1998)

 Portrait © Donna Granata 1996

-In 1979, Montgomery met a well respected stone sculptor by the name of John Cody on a wilderness expedition.
-That meeting changed Montgomery’s life forever.
+In 1979, he met John Cody, a well respected stone sculptor, on a wilderness expedition, a meeting that changed Montgomery’s life forever.
 The two men quickly became friends and Montgomery began to spend all of his spare time as an apprentice to Cody.
 For five years Montgomery avidly studied every aspect of stone carving.
-In 1990 he traveled to Italy with Cody to study classical techniques under the direction of renown sculptor Cesare Riva.
+In 1990 he traveled to Italy with Cody to study classical techniques under the direction of renowned sculptor Cesare Riva.
 All of these experiences allowed Montgomery to learn the necessary skills to build the confidence he needed to branch off on his own.
 Upon his return from Italy, Montgomery sold his successful air craft maintenance business and devoted his life to his muse full time.

 Montgomery’s scholarly approach and honed skills surpassed the most educated and experienced sculptor.
 The realism in his work brings his subjects almost literally to life.
 This is clearly a skill which can only be perfected when the artist has a true understanding of his subject’s physical make up and their behavior.

 Montgomery often incorporated a human element into his art.
 A major work, Soaring in Stone, is on permanent display in the courtyard at the Ojai Valley Museum.
 The piece depicts a life size California condor and a young man dressed in contemporary clothing reaching for his own freedom.
 Both subjects illustrate the primal urge to be free and the need to be understood.